YakivGalkin/flutterbase-taxi/README.md

 ## Thanks

-I would like to thank to all the Flutter team and its community for building such amazing technology for developers.
+I would like to thank all the Flutter team and its community for building such an amazing technology for developers.
 I really enjoy working with Flutter & Dart.

 ## Get in thought